 While I can understand some people better than others, lipreading is a guessing game where I fill in the blanks as quickly as I can.
-There are ways to work around this as most people can read and write or a few who know enough sign language to communicate.
+There are ways to work around this as most people can read and write or there are a few people who know enough sign language to communicate.

 The Internet is a major game-changer when it comes to travel.
 Without access to the Internet, it’s harder to make plans in advance to move around or travel.
-In most cases when the Internet is not available, I rely on the kindness of family, friends, and strangers to call for me.
+In most cases when the Internet is not available, I rely on the kindness of family, friends, and strangers to call places for me.

-Still, despite all the advances, it seems the majority of the obstacles I deal with comes down to a lack of awareness.
+Still, despite all the advances, it seems the majority of the obstacles I deal with come down to a lack of awareness.
 More often than not, hearing people keep expecting me to understand everything they say.
 It’s not so much about a language barrier but rather self-awareness that it takes two to communicate.

 For example, I’m aware that people don’t always understand what I say.
 When that happens, instead of giving up, I try other words or methods of communication.
 This is not always the case when it’s the other way around for hearing people who struggle to communicate with me.